Up to 50% off sofas & mattresses — limited‑time deals.

 • For textured upholstery, keep a lint brush nearby and do quick passes before guests arrive.

-• If you choose power recline, plan outlet access so cords do not cross your main traffic path.
+• If you choose power recline, plan outlet access so cords do not cross the main traffic path.

 • Use felt pads or low-profile sliders under heavier modules so repositioning does not become a two-person job.